Shadi-Almohtaseb/Mastering-JavaScript-in-20-Days/day1/day1.md

 # Day 1: Introduction to JS

-Basics javascript commands, What is the Document Object Model `(DOM)` and how to use it.
+Basics javascript commands, What is the Document Object Model `(DOM)` and how to use it and write simple JavaScript code.

 ## Lesson Summary

-- Use `let` and `const` to declare variables and make some simple calculation.
+- Use `let` and `const` to declare variables and make some simple calculations.
 - Some operators like += -= *= *=
 - Use Document to add, edit and read the elements of the web page, like `document.title` and `document.getElementById("board")` and `document.getElementById("p1-name").textContent = my content`.